juanansaldo/FarmLens-ML/README.md

-This is the FarmLens Machine Learning repository.
+This is the FarmLens: Machine Learning repository.

 A virtual environment is necessary.
 To create a virtual environment in your current directory: <br>
 python -m venv <environment_name>